About me

 Carbon banking for small farmers in low-income countries.

 We assess the impact of emerging carbon credit markets on livelihoods, farm management, and environmental outcomes for coffee farmers in Tanzania.
 Smallholders receive payments for the carbon fixed by trees in their plots, credits that are auctioned for companies to offset their impact.
-To do so, we evaluate an ongoing pilot using quasi-experimental techniques to measure short-term effects and design and evaluate a randomized control study conducted to study long-term effects.
-Work joint with Erwin Bulte and Gerald Lesseri (Wageningen University).
-Funded by Rabobank.
+To do so, we evaluate an ongoing pilot using quasi-experimental techniques to measure short-term effects, and design and evaluate a randomized controlled study to examine long-term effects with Erwin Bulte and Gerald Lesseri.

-We design, implement, and evaluate the impacts of adopting management innovations on small and medium-sized restaurants to reduce food waste generation.
-Work joint with Cesar del Pozo and Francisco Alpizar (Wageningen University).
-Funded by Interamerican Development Bank.
+We design, implement, and evaluate the impacts of adopting management innovations in small and medium-sized restaurants in Cusco (Peru) to reduce food waste, with Cesar del Pozo and Francisco Alpizar.